© Anna-Karin 2003

 Oh, no, Jim moaned.

-Oh yes, replied his peter smugly, it's not as if you don't go for handsome, blonde people with blue eyes.
+Oh yes, replied his peter smugly, it's not as if you don't go for handsome, blonde people with

 The bastard is male, Jim said.

-And this is a problem how? wondered his peter, that never bothered you when you fantazied about that guy who played that terrorist, Wulfgar.
-What was that actor's name again?
+And this is a problem how? wondered his peter, that never bothered you when you fantazied about

 It is just wrong!